OctopusDeploy/blog/blog/2022-q2/calculating-dora-metrics-runbooks/index.md

 ## Executing the runbook

-When the runbook is executed, it proceeds to scan each project for the latest deployment to the current environment, finds the GitHub Action run link from the build information, downloads the dependencies artifact, extracts the artifact, and scans the text files for the search text.
+When the runbook is executed, it scans each project for the latest deployment to the current environment, finds the GitHub Action run link from the build information, downloads the dependencies artifact, extracts the artifact, and scans the text files for the search text.

-With a single click of the **RUN** button, you now have the ability to quickly measure the performance of your projects:
+With a single click of the **RUN** button, you can quickly measure the performance of your projects:

 ![Runbook run](runbook-run.png "width=500")

 ## Conclusion

 The DORA metrics represent one of the few rigorously researched insights available to measure your team's DevOps performance.
-Between the information captured by Octopus build information packages and issue tracking platforms like GitHub actions, it is possible to rank your performance against thousands of other software development teams across the globe.
+Between the information captured by Octopus build information packages and issue tracking platforms like GitHub actions, you can rank your performance against thousands of other software development teams around the globe.

-In this post you saw a sample Python script that queried the Octopus and GitHub APIs to calculate the four DORA metrics, and then ran the script as an Octopus runbook.
+In this post, you saw a sample Python script that queried the Octopus and GitHub APIs to calculate the four DORA metrics, and then ran the script as an Octopus runbook.
 The sample script can be easily applied to any team using GitHub actions, or modified to query other source control and issue tracking platforms.

+!include <q2-2022-newsletter-cta>

+Happy deployments!